sylron97/EPL_Predictor/README.md

 Created a Prediction Model to predict results of every match for the English Premier League Season 2023-2024 with Historical Data used from 2000-2001 Season to 2022-2023 Season.

+Techniques Used:
-Regression Models Used.
+Utilized Regression Models:
-1. Poisson Regression model used to predict features such as Full time Goals Scored, Shots On Target, Half time Goals Scored, etc basically all the statistically which will not be available to us before the match is played but is important to the result of the match.
+Poisson Regression Model: Predicted features such as Full-time Goals Scored, Shots On Target, Half-time Goals Scored, etc., crucial for determining match outcomes.
-2. Random Forrest Regressor used to predict the match result i.e. FTR (Full time Result)

-Features That were important to the Random Forrest Regressor Model.
-Basis on this i decided to remove some features such FTGS and HTR since the model dependent very higly on those features which could skew the result of the model.
+Random Forest Regressor: Predicted the Full-time Result (FTR) of matches.

+Feature Selection Strategy:
+Identified and removed features such as Full-time Goals Scored (FTGS) and Half-time Result (HTR) which exhibited high dependency, potentially skewing the model's predictions.
 ![image](https://github.com/sylron97/Python-Projects/assets/132649680/5bdf5ac1-f566-46bc-a05c-a2107c2f99ed)

+Model Evaluation:
-Below is the confusion matrix of the model as observed from the confusion matrix the Accuracy of the model is 64.375% which is fairly good for predicting future football matches.
+Achieved an accuracy of 64.375% as observed from the confusion matrix, indicating a satisfactory performance in predicting future football match results.
+Confusion Matrix:
 ![image](https://github.com/sylron97/Python-Projects/assets/132649680/207a1544-a1a8-4e26-8608-5ac045af5d78)

 Below is the Classification Report